NiiRoZz/Pomme/README.md

 ### Lexer/Parser

-Using [javacc](https://github.com/javacc/javacc) for generating the AST tree
+Using [javacc](https://github.com/javacc/javacc) for generating the AST tree.

 ### Compiler

+Convert pomme file into bytecode.

 ### Virtual Machine

+Load bytecode produced by the [compiler](#Compiler).
+Can instantiate a new class directly from your host application.